 Amateur Photographer verdict

-Once an expensive professional’s camera, now an incredible bargain for full-frame, the Canon EOS 5D Mark III will suit any photographer looking for all-around excellence.
+Once an expensive professional’s camera, now an incredible bargain for full-frame, the Canon EOS 5D Mark III will suit any photographer looking for all-around excellence.- Solid build

 At a glance

-This camera was the first Canon DSLR capable of High Dynamic Range shooting where three bracketed exposures are made and merged in-camera and an auto align feature means you can even get perfect shots shooting handheld.
-It can shoot multiple exposures too for creative effect.
+This camera was the first Canon DSLR capable of High Dynamic Range shooting where three bracketed exposures are made and merged in-camera, and an auto align feature means you can even get perfect handheld shots.
+It can also shoot multiple exposures for creative effect.

 The EOS 5D Mark III has a shutter rated at 150,000 actuations, so do check this aspect when shopping for a second-hand model.